Keyboard shortcuts

 Pull the Docker image:

-docker pull ghcr.io/redis-field-engineering/radar-agent:latest
+docker pull ghcr.io/redis-field-engineering/radar-collector:latest

 Run with configuration file:

-docker run -v /path/to/config.yml:/config.yml ghcr.io/redis-field-engineering/radar-agent:latest --config /config.yml
+docker run -v /path/to/config.yml:/config.yml ghcr.io/redis-field-engineering/radar-collector:latest --config /config.yml

 Next Steps